sustainers/sustainers.github.io/code-of-conduct-faq.md

 #### Do I have recourse for decisions that negatively affect me?

 We don't have an explicit recourse process right now, but we expect that people will be able to talk to the committee members about their decisions.
-Ultimately, these decisions are final; but the ladder of consequence falls incrementally.
+Ultimately, these decisions are final.

 #### Do all SustainOSS working groups and satellite events need to use this Code of Conduct?